 These cheaper canvases may work for you if you are on a tight budget.
 However, they will not last as long as a more expensive canvas print.
 Over time, you may end up paying more for multiple replacements than a good initial investment.

 Many companies offer framing for a canvas print.
 With this medium, the best look is to have the image without a frame and the canvas wrapped around the sides of the the wooden bars, better known as a gallery wrap.
 Gallery wraps are usually offered in

 - 1-3/4 “

-A reputable printer will tell you weather your image will print well or not.
-If you plan to produce many photos or want to check sizes yourself invest in Photo Shop elements.
-Photo shop elements allows you to check the actual size of a photo.
+A reputable printer will tell you whether your image will print well or not.
+If you plan to produce many photos, or want to check sizes yourself, you should invest in PhotoShop Elements.
+PhotoShop Elements allows you to check the actual size of a photo very easily.

-- Open photo file
+- open the photo file

 - at the top of the window, click image resize

 - an image box will open up in the corner

 - the size of the photo will appear in the width and height box